Academic Support & Resources

 Textbooks & Textbook Rentals

 You must receive your textbooks prior to the start of the course in order to maintain the required schedule.
 The required books for each course vary.
 The College has arranged with the online textbook provider, MBS Direct, to inventory the required textbooks for most courses (exceptions are noted in the specific course syllabi).
-Students may purchase textbooks from our bookstore.
 Used texts are available for many courses.
 If you choose to purchase course materials from another book vendor, Charter Oak State College regrets that it cannot assist you if you encounter a problem with that vendor.

 Rentals may be available for some textbooks.
-Students should check the bookstore for availability.
+Student should check with the bookstore for availability.

 Selling Back Used Textbooks

-Students may sell their textbooks back to our bookstore.
+Students may sell their textbooks back to the bookstore.

 Additional Required Course Materials